20-Year Preventive Health Strategy

 - There are many types of prevention, depending on where someone is in their health journey.
 Even if someone is already unwell, there are still things we can do to stop their condition from getting worse and to prevent other health issues.

-- Here’s a breakdown of the different types of prevention that apply to the new 20-Year Preventive Health Strategy:
+- Here’s a breakdown of the different types of prevention:

 Primordial prevention describes activities to create enabling environments that promote health.
 This is through encouraging healthy behaviours such as physical activity.
 It is also through providing access to healthy food, clean air, water, sanitation and more.